 If you’re beginning to experience some of these repercussions of use, it’s time to seek help.
-Call to learn how treatment can restore your health and wellbeing.
+Please call American Addiction Centers (AAC) free at to learn how heroin addiction treatment can restore your health and wellbeing.

 How Do You Get Addicted to Heroin?

-The path to addiction is different for each person, as it is not one factor that influences this status; it is several.
-The propensity to abuse heroin is impacted by both genetics and environmental risk factors like:
+The path to addiction is different for each person, as it is not one factor that influences this development, but several.
+A person’s propensity to abuse heroin is impacted by both genetics and environmental risk factors, such as:

 - Childhood aggression.

 - Poor supervision from parents.

 - Dysfunction in the family.

 - Lack of appropriate social relationships.

 - Experimentation with drugs.